 Tooth Scaling

-Scaling is necessary when plaque and tartar are detected at or below the gum line.
-Plaque and tartar are then scraped off the tooth’s crown and root.
+Scaling is necessary when plaque and tartar are present at or below the gum line.
+Then, plaque and tartar are scraped from the tooth’s crown and root.

 -